tetratelabs/istio-0to60/docs/install.md

     kubectl get pod -n istio-system
     ```

 1. Re-run `istioctl version`.
-The output should include a _control plane_ version, indicating that istio is indeed present in the cluster.
+The output should include a _control plane_ version, indicating that Istio is indeed present in the cluster.

 ## Next